Gasum: History

 The first natural gas pipeline from the Soviet Union to Finland was opened in 1974.
 From 1974 to 1994, Neste Oy was responsible for the import, transmission services, and wholesale of natural gas in Finland.
 Gasum was established in 1994 as a joint venture between Neste (75%) and Gazprom (25%).

 After the merger of Neste and Imatran Voima in 1998, the newly created company Fortum had to reduce its stake in Gasum to 25%.
 As a result, the government of Finland (24%), E.ON (20%) and Finnish forest companies (6%) became new shareholders.
 In 2004, Fortum acquired the 6% stake from the forest companies.
 In 2015, Fortum and E.ON sold their stake to the Finnish government.
 In 2016, Gazprom sold its stake to the Finnish government which became the sole shareholder of the company.

 In 2014, Gasum acquired 51% of Skangas from Lyse Energi and increased its ownership to 100% in 2018.
 Skangas started their LNG business in 2011.
 In 2018, Gasum built Finland's first liquefied natural gas (LNG) terminal at the oil and chemical harbor of the port of Tahkoluoto in Pori.

 Gasum expanded into the Swedish market in 2016 by acquiring Swedish Biogas International.
 After the deal, Gasum became the largest biogas producer in the Nordic countries.
 In April 2020, Gasum acquired Linde AG's LNG and biogas business in Sweden and Norway and Nauticor's marine bunkering business in Germany.
 The LNG terminals in Nynäshamn in Sweden and the bunkering vessels Seagas and Kairos, were transferred to Gasum.

 Gasum planned to build a subsea gas pipeline Balticconnector to connect Finland with the Estonian gas system and further with a gas storage in Latvia.
 In October 2015, Gasum abandoned the project due to commercial viability.
 It was replaced in the project by the Finnish state-owned company Baltic Connector Oy.

 Before 2020, Gasum owned 1,190 km of gas transmission network in Finland.
 According to the Natural Gas Market Act of Finland, gas transmission operations were unbundled to another state-owned company Gasgrid Finland Oy, as of 1 January 2020.
 Starting from 1 January 2020, its subsidiary, Kaasupörssi Oy, which operated Finland's gas exchange, was closed and all trading moved to the regional GET Baltic exchange.

 In 2020, the company entered into partnership with Pavilion Energy, Singapore.

 Operations

-Biogas=== ===and=== ===natural gas
+Biogas and natural gas

 Gasum imports and sells natural gas, including liquefied natural gas (LNG).
 In 2011, Gasum started biogas production by using anaerobic digestion.
-Gasum owns biogas plants in Finland and in Sweden.
+Gasum owns biogas plants in Finland, Sweden and Denmark.
 The company produces fertilizer products and nutrients along with biogas.

 Gasum offers LBG and LNG bunkering service in terminals located in Norway (Risavika, Øra), Sweden (Lysekil and Nynäshamn) and Finland (Pori and Tornio).
 In addition to the Nordic countries, it provides bunkering services in the Antwerp, Rotterdam and Amsterdam region, in Germany, and in partnership with Pavilion Energy in Singapore.
 Despite the ongoing war in Ukraine, Gasom decided to continue purchasing gas from Russia.